ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/Tutorial.rst

 For a detailed description of these variables, see :numref:`Section %s <user>`.

 Users do not need to change the ``platform:`` section of the configuration file for this tutorial.
 The default parameters in the ``platform:`` section pertain to METplus verification, which is not addressed here.
-For more information on verification, see :numref:`Chapter %s <VXCases>`.
+For more information on verification, see :numref:`Section %s <VXCases>`.

 In the ``workflow:`` section of ``config.yaml``, update ``EXPT_SUBDIR`` and ``PREDEF_GRID_NAME``.